gabber-dev/gabber/README.md

 And two "modes":

-- Property: Always has a value associated with it
+- Property: Always has a value, either an initial value or the last value streamed
-- Stateless: Stream of values
+- Stateless: Streams values as they happen

 Pads are typed, so only compatible typed pads can be linked.
 When a node emits output on a pad, any downstream nodes connected to that pad can process the result in real time.